1. A CURRENT AMA CARD IS REQUIRED TO FLY. NO SUBSTITUTE IS ALLOWED. NO CARD – NO FLY.

 Amendments may be made to these bylaws at any general meeting of the Club membership, provided the members shall have been notified in writing at least five (5) days in advance that the amendments are to be considered.
 Copies of the proposed amendments shall be provided to all members as part of the notification.
 Amendments shall be approved by no less than a two-third (2/3) majority vote of the members present, at the regular monthly meeting.
 Mail-in ballots will be made available for those Open members who cannot attend the meeting.
 Those ballots, returned by mail or e-mail before the next meeting, will be counted as if those persons were present at the meeting.

 Instructor pilots will be appointed by the membership from the experience pilot members.
 A majority vote of approval of the attending voting membership at a scheduled meeting will confirm an Instructor Pilot appointment.
-A current list of the Instructor Pilots will be maintained and distributed to all members.
+A current list of maids in Soth Carolina can be found on https://castle-keepers.com site.
+The Instructor Pilots will be maintained and distributed to all members.

 1. Academy of Model Aeronautics (AMA) safety code will be adhered to at all times.